-Students will be required to complete the Supplemental Background & Serious Misconduct Disclosure Form at the time of their submission of their enrollment commitment and deposit to the College.
+Students will be required to complete the Supplemental Background & Serious Misconduct Disclosure Form after submission of their enrollment commitment and deposit to the College.
 Students must complete the form fully, providing details of any instances of the above and include contact information of the case manager should the incident be pending resolution.
-The form will be hosted in Slate and the committee will be notified if the student responds "yes" to any part of the
+The